How to Grow Cannabis Indoors: A Guide to Getting Started

 When deciding where to grow your cannabis, keep the following variables in mind:

 • Convenience .
 You will need to monitor your plants carefully.
-Checking them every day is important, and beginners will want to check several times a day until everything is taken care of.
+Checking on them every day is important, and beginners will want to check multiple times a day until everything is set.
 If your room is difficult to access, this crucial step will be difficult.

 • Temperature and Humidity Issues .
 If your grow space is already very hot or very humid, you will have trouble controlling the growing environment.
 It is recommended to choose a cool, dry area with easy access to fresh air from outside.

 • Discretion .
-You'll probably want to keep your grow safe from nosy neighbors and potential thieves, so be sure to choose a location where noisy fans won't gain any unwanted attention.
+You’ll probably want to keep your grow safe from nosy neighbors and potential thieves, so be sure to pick a spot where noisy fans won’t attract any unwanted attention.

-The quality of light in your grow room will be the deciding environmental factor in the quality and quantity of your cannabis crops, so it's a good idea to choose the best light setup you can afford.
-Here we present you a brief summary of the most popular types of cannabis grow lights used for indoor cultivation.
+The quality of light in your grow room will be the deciding environmental factor in the quality and quantity of your cannabis harvests, so it’s a good idea to choose the best lighting setup you can afford.
+Here’s a quick rundown of the most popular types of cannabis grow lights used for indoor growing.

 HID Grow Lights

-HID (high intensity discharge) lights are the standard in the industry, used widely for their combination of output, efficiency and value.
+HID (high intensity discharge) lights are the industry standard, widely used for their combination of output, efficiency, and value.
 They cost a little more than incandescent or fluorescent fixtures, but produce much more light per unit of electricity used.
-However, they are not as efficient as LED lights, but cost a tenth in comparison, per unit.
+They are not as efficient as LEDs, however, but cost one-tenth as much per unit.

-The two main types of HID lights used for growing are:
+The two main types of HID lamps used for growing are:

-• Metal halide (MH, metal halide), which produces a bluish light and is generally used during plant growth
+• Metal halide (MH), which produce a bluish light and are generally used during plant growth

-• High pressure sodium (HPS), which produces light more towards the red-orange part of the spectrum, and is used during the flowering stages
+• High pressure sodium (HPS) lamps, which produce light more towards the red-orange part of the spectrum, and are used during the flowering stages.

-Along with bulbs, HID light systems also need a ballast and a hood/reflector for each light.
-Some ballasts are designed to be used with MH or HPD lamps, while some newer ones will work with both.
+Along with the bulbs, HID lighting systems also require a ballast and a reflector/hood for each light.
+Some ballasts are designed to work with either MH or HPD bulbs, while some newer ones will work with both.

-If you can't afford both MH and HPS bulbs, start with HPS, because they provide more light per watt.
-Magnetic ballasts are cheaper than digital ballasts, but they run hotter, are less efficient and harder on bulbs.
-Digital power supplies are generally a better option, but are more expensive.
-Be careful with cheap digital power supplies, as they are often not well shielded and can create electromagnetic interference that will affect radio and WiFi signals.
+If you can't afford both MH and HPS bulbs, start with HPS, as they provide more light per watt.
+Magnetic ballasts are cheaper than digital, but they run hotter, are less efficient, and are harder on the bulbs.
+Digital ballasts are generally a better option, but are more expensive.
+Be careful with cheap digital ballasts, as they are often poorly shielded and can create electromagnetic interference that will affect radio and WiFi signals.

-Unless you're growing in a large, open space with lots of ventilation, you'll need reflective hoods that cool the air under which to mount the lamps, because HID bulbs produce a lot of heat.
-This requires air exchange ducts, which will increase your initial cost but make controlling the temperature in your grow room much easier.
+Unless you are growing in a large, open space with plenty of ventilation, you will need reflective hoods to cool the air under which you mount your lights, as HID bulbs produce a lot of heat.
+This requires ducting for air exchange, which will increase your initial cost but will make controlling the temperature in your grow room much easier.

 Fluorescent Grow Lights

-Fluorescent lighting systems, particularly those that use high-output (HO), are quite popular among small-scale growers for the following reasons:
+Fluorescent lighting systems, especially those that use high-output (HO) lighting, are quite popular among small-scale growers for the following reasons:

-• They do not require a cooling system because they do not generate as much heat as HIDs
+• They do not require a cooling system because they do not generate the amount of heat as HIDs

-The main downside is that fluorescent lights are less efficient, generating about 20-30% less per watt of electricity used.
-And space is another issue, because to get the output of a single 600 watt HPS bulb, you would need about four 30cm T5 HO bulbs.
+The main downside is that fluorescent lights are less efficient, generating about 20-30% less power per watt of electricity used.
+And space is another issue, because to get the output of a single 600-watt HPS bulb, you would need about four 12-inch T5 HO bulbs.

 LED Grow Lights

-LED (light emitting diode) technology has been around for a while, but only recently has it been adapted to create super-efficient lighting systems for indoor growing.
-The main disadvantage with LED grow lights is their cost: well-made systems can cost up to 10 times more than HID ones.
-The benefits are that LEDs last much longer, use much less electricity, create less heat, and the better ones generate a fuller spectrum of light, which can lead to larger yields and better quality.
+LED (light emitting diode) technology has been around for a while, but has only recently been adapted to create super efficient indoor grow light systems.
+The main downside with LED grow lights is their cost: well-made systems can cost up to 10 times more than HID ones.
+The benefits are that LEDs last much longer, use much less electricity, create less heat, and the best ones produce a fuller spectrum of light, which can lead to larger yields and better quality.

-Unfortunately, there are a lot of subpar LED lights made that are sold to growers, so do some research and read product reviews before giving away your hard-earned money.
+Unfortunately, there are a lot of inferior LED lights being made and sold to growers, so do some research and read product reviews before giving away your hard earned money.

 Induction Grow Lights

 Induction lamps, also known as electrodeless fluorescent lamps, are another older technology that has recently been adapted to meet the needs of indoor growers.
-Invented by Nikola Tesla in the late 19th century, the induction lamp is essentially a more efficient and long-lasting version of the fluorescent light bulb.
-The main disadvantages with these implants are their price and availability.
+Invented by Nikola Tesla in the late 1800s, the induction lamp is essentially a more efficient and long-lasting version of the fluorescent light bulb.
+The main disadvantages with these systems are their price and availability.

 Plants need fresh air to thrive, and carbon dioxide (CO2) is essential in the process of photosynthesis.
-This means you will need a constant flow of air flowing through your grow room, which is easily achieved by having an exhaust fan placed near the room's ceiling to remove the hottest air, and an inlet of air filtered from the opposite side, near the floor.
+This means you will need a constant flow of air through your grow room, which can be easily achieved with an exhaust fan near the ceiling of the room to remove the warmest air, and a filtered air intake on the opposite side, near the floor.

-You will need to ensure that the temperature remains in an appropriate range for your plants, between 20 and 30°C when the lights are on, and between 15 and 20°C when they are off.
-Some cannabis strains (generally sativa strains) prefer the lower end of the range, while others tolerate higher temperatures better.
+You will want to make sure that the temperature stays in a comfortable range for your plants, between 20 and 30°C when the lights are on, and between 15 and 20°C when they are off.
+Some cannabis strains (usually sativa strains) prefer the lower end of the range, while others tolerate higher temperatures better.

-The size of your exhaust fan will depend on the size of your grow space and the amount of heat generated by your lighting system.
-HID systems produce a lot of heat, especially if they don't have hoods to cool the air.
-People who live in warmer regions often leave lights on at night to try to keep their grow temperatures low.
+The size of your exhaust fan will depend on the size of your grow space and the amount of heat your lighting system generates.
+HID systems produce a lot of heat, especially if they don’t have air-cooling hoods.
+People who live in warmer regions often leave their lights on at night to try to keep their grow temperatures down.

-It's a good idea to set up the lights, leave them on for a while, and then determine how much airflow you need to maintain a comfortable temperature for your plants.
-This will allow you to choose an exhaust fan that suits your needs.
-If the smell of flowering cannabis plants causes you problems, add a carbon filter to your exhaust fan.
+It is a good idea to set up your lights, let them run for a while, and then determine how much airflow you need to maintain a comfortable temperature for your plants.
+This will allow you to choose an exhaust fan that will work for you.
+If the smell of flowering cannabis plants is a problem for you, consider adding a carbon filter to your exhaust fan.

-Alternatively, you can create a sealed artificial environment using an air conditioner, dehumidifier and additional CO2 system, but this is quite expensive and not recommended for the novice grower.
+Alternatively, you can create a sealed artificial environment using an air conditioner, dehumidifier and supplemental CO2 system, but this is quite expensive and not recommended for the novice grower.

-Finally, it's a good idea to have a constant light breeze in your grow room, because it strengthens plant stems and creates a less hospitable environment for mold and flying pests.
-A well-fitted circulation fan works well for this purpose – but don't point it directly at the plants, as this could cause wind damage.
+Finally, it’s a good idea to have a constant gentle breeze in your grow room, as this strengthens the stems of your plants and creates a less hospitable environment for mold and flying pests.
+A well-mounted circulating fan works well for this purpose – just don’t point it directly at your plants, as it can cause wind damage.

-Once you've selected your lights and climate control equipment, you'll want to automate their functions.
-While sophisticated (and expensive) units are available to control lights, temperature, humidity and CO2 levels, the beginner will generally need a simple 24-hour timer for the lights, and an adjustable switch thermostat for the exhaust fan.
+Once you have selected your lights and climate control equipment, you will want to automate their functions.
+While there are sophisticated (and expensive) units available to control lights, temperature, humidity, and CO2 levels, the beginner will generally need a simple 24-hour timer for the lights, and an adjustable thermostat switch for the exhaust fan.

-The timing of the light/dark cycle is very important when growing cannabis; in general, you will need to keep the lights on for 16-20 hours a day while the plants are in vegetative growth, and then switch to 12 hours of light a day when you want them to flower.
-You need the lights to turn on and off at the same time every day, or you risk stressing the plants, so a timer is essential.
-You can use a timer for your exhaust fan too, but spending a few extra dollars on a thermostat is a much better option.
+Timing your light/dark cycle is very important when growing cannabis; in general, you will want to keep your lights on for 16-20 hours a day while your plants are in vegetative growth, and then switch to 12 hours of light a day when you want them to flower.
+You need your lights to turn on and off at the same time every day, or you risk stressing your plants, so a timer is essential.
+You can also use a timer for your exhaust fan, but spending a few extra bucks on a thermostat is a much better option.

-With the most basic models, you simply set the thermostat to the desired maximum temperature for your space and connect the exhaust fan to it.
-Once the temperature reaches the level you set, it will turn on the fan until the temperature drops a few degrees below the threshold you set.
-This way you will save energy and maintain a stable temperature.
+With the most basic models, you simply set the thermostat to the maximum temperature you want for your space and plug in the exhaust fan.
+Once the temperature reaches the level you set, it will turn on the fan until the temperature drops a few degrees below the set threshold.
+This will save energy and maintain a stable temperature.

-Since you probably won't be spending the majority of your time in your grow space, a hygrometer/thermostat combo with high/low memory option can be very useful to keep an eye on the conditions in your room.
-These small, inexpensive tools not only show you the current temperature and humidity level, but also the highest and lowest readings for the period of time since you last checked.
+Since you probably won’t be spending much of your time in your grow space, a hygrometer/thermostat combo with a high/low memory option can be very useful for keeping an eye on the conditions in your room.
+These small, inexpensive devices not only show you the current temperature and humidity, but also the highest and lowest readings for the period of time since you last checked.

-Another good idea is to keep a pH meter or test kit on hand, so you can check the pH level of your water, nutrient solution or soil.
-Cannabis prefers a pH between 6 and 7 in soil, between 5.5 and 6.5 in hydroponic media.
-Letting the pH get out of this range can lead to “nutrient lockout”, meaning your plants will not be able to absorb the nutrients they need, so make sure you check your water and soil regularly, and that the mix of nutrients you you are giving your plants falls within the desired range.
+Another good idea is to keep a pH meter or test kit on hand so you can check the pH level of your water, nutrient solution, or soil.
+Cannabis prefers a pH between 6 and 7 in soil, and 5.5 to 6.5 in hydroponic media.
+Letting the pH go out of this range can lead to “nutrient lockout,” meaning your plants won’t be able to absorb the nutrients they need, so make sure you check your water and soil regularly, and that the nutrient mix you’re feeding your plants is within the desired range.

 Step 5: Decide on a Medium for Growing Cannabis

-Growing indoors means you have several methods to choose from, and whether it's pots filled with soil the old fashioned way, or a slab of rockwool in a hydroponic cart, each medium has its benefits and drawbacks .
-Here we will look at the two most popular methods and the medium they use.
+Growing indoors means you have a variety of methods to choose from, and whether it’s pots filled with soil the old fashioned way, or a slab of rockwool in a hydroponic cart, each medium has its benefits and drawbacks.
+Here we’ll look at the two most popular methods and the medium they use.

 Earth

 Soil is the most traditional medium for growing cannabis indoors, as well as the most forgiving, making it a good choice for novice growers.
-Any high-quality potting soil will do, as long as it doesn't contain an artificial time-release fertilizer, which isn't suitable for growing good cannabis.
+Any high-quality soil will do, as long as it doesn’t contain a time-released artificial fertilizer, which is not suitable for growing good cannabis.

-A very good choice for beginners is pre-fertilized organic potting soil (also often called super potting soil), which can grow Cannabis plants from start to finish without adding nutrients, if used correctly.
-You can do it yourself by combining vermicompost, bat guano and other components with good potting soil, then leaving it to sit for a few weeks, or you can buy it already made in various stores.
+A very good choice for beginners is pre-fertilized organic soil (often called super soil), which can grow cannabis plants from start to finish without adding nutrients, if used correctly.
+You can make it yourself by combining worm castings, bat guano, and other components with a good soil, then letting it sit for a few weeks, or you can buy it already made in many stores.

-As with all organic farming, this method relies on a healthy population of mycorrhizae and soil bacteria to facilitate the conversion of organic matter into nutrients that are usable by the plant.
-Alternatively, you can use a regular potting mix and then give your plants liquid nutrients when the soil runs out of them.
+As with all organic growing, this method relies on a healthy population of mycorrhizae and soil bacteria to help convert organic matter into nutrients that can be used by the plant.
+Alternatively, you can use a regular potting mix and then give your plants liquid nutrients when the soil runs out.

-Indoor growers are all turning to the soilless, hydroponic medium for growing Cannabis plants.
-This method requires providing nutrition through concentrated solutions of mineral salts, which are absorbed directly by the roots via osmosis.
-This technique allows plants to be fed more quickly, which leads to greater growth and yield, but it also requires greater precision, because plants react more quickly if they are fed too much or too little, and are more susceptible to burning or shutting down. of nutrients.
+Indoor growers are turning to the soilless, hydroponic medium of growing cannabis plants.
+This method requires feeding plants through concentrated solutions of mineral salts, which are absorbed directly by the roots through osmosis.
+This technique allows plants to be fed faster, which leads to greater growth and yield, but it also requires more precision, as plants react more quickly to being over- or under-fed, and are more susceptible to nutrient burn or lockout.

-Different materials used include rock wool, vermiculite, clay pebbles, perlite and coir, to name a few.
-Commercial soil-free mixes are widely available, and combine two or three of these mediums to create a mix for optimal growth.
-Soilless media can be used in automated hydroponic set-ups or in individual hand-watered containers.
+Different materials used include rockwool, vermiculite, clay pebbles, perlite, and coco coir, to name a few.
+Commercial soilless mixes are widely available, and combine two or three of these media to create an optimal growing mix.
+Soilless media can be used in automated hydroponic setups or in individual containers that are watered by hand.

-The type of container you use will depend on the medium, system and size of your plants.
-A cart-style system with watering and draining might need small mesh pots with clay pebbles, or just a slab of rock wool on which to grow lots of seedlings, while a “super-soil” grow might have need 40L plastic pots to grow some big plants.
+The type of container you use will depend on your medium, system, and the size of your plants.
+A water-and-drain cart style system might need small net pots with clay pebbles, or just a slab of rockwool to grow lots of seedlings, while a “super-soil” grow might need 40L plastic pots to grow a few large plants.

-Inexpensive options include single-use perforated plastic bags or fabric bags, while others choose to spend more on “smart pots,” containers designed to improve airflow in the root zone of plants.
-Many people grow their first cannabis plants in 20L buckets.
-The most important thing is drainage though, because Cannabis plants are very sensitive to waterlogged situations, so if you want to reuse other containers, make sure you poke holes in the bottom and place them on trays.
+Inexpensive options include disposable perforated plastic bags or fabric bags, while others choose to spend more on “smart pots,” containers designed to improve airflow in the root zone of the plant.
+Many people grow their first cannabis plants in 5 gallon buckets.
+Drainage is the most important thing though, as cannabis plants are very sensitive to waterlogged conditions, so if you want to reuse other containers, make sure to poke holes in the bottom and place them on trays.

-Growing high-quality cannabis flowers requires more fertilizers, or nutrients, than most regular crops.
-Your plant needs the following primary nutrients (collectively known as macronutrients, which we've made a guide to here ):
+Growing high-quality cannabis flowers requires more fertilizer, or nutrients, than most regular grows.
+Your plant needs the following primary nutrients (collectively known as macronutrients, which we’ve put together a guide for here ):

 • Nitrogen (N)